Meet the Band

 Trumpet

 Les began playing music with the Salvation Army in England, becoming the youth band conductor at age 19.
 He later joined the Chapeltown Silver Band as their principle cornet and assistant conductor.
 Upon winning the Yorkshire area competition, they played in the National Finals in London.
 He later moved on to The City of Sheffield Band playing the soprano cornet.
-After emigrating to Canada, he became the principle trumpet with the Newmarket Citizens Band and in 1991, was appointed conductor, a position he still holds today.
-Les is a founding member of the After Hours Big Band playing lead trumpet and was instrumental in the origin of its name.
+After emigrating to Canada, he became the principle trumpet with the Newmarket Citizens Band and in 1991, was appointed conductor.
+The longest-serving conductor in that band's history, Les became conductor emeritus in 2019.
+He is a founding member of the After Hours Big Band, playing lead trumpet, and was instrumental in the origin of its name.

 Connie Learn